kokkos/kokkos-core-wiki/Interoperability.md

 ### 12.1.2 OpenMP

 One restriction on OpenMP interoperability is that it is not valid to increase the number of threads via `omp_set_num_threads()` after initializing Kokkos.
-This restriction is for book keeping necessary when Kokkos does allocation for internal per thread data structures.
+This restriction is for bookkeeping necessary when Kokkos does allocation for internal per thread data structures.
 It is however valid to ask for the thread ID inside a Kokkos parallel kernel compiled for the OpenMP execution space.
 It is also valid to use OpenMP constructs such as OpenMP atomics inside a parallel kernel or functions called by it.
 However, what happens when mixing OpenMP and Kokkos atomics is undefined since those will not necessarily map to the the same underlying mechanism.

 ## 12.2 Legacy data structures

-There are two principal mechanisms to facilitate interoperability with legacy data structures: (i) Kokkos allocates data and raw pointers that are extracted to create legacy data structures and (ii) unmanaged views can be used to view externally allocated data.
+There are two principal mechanisms to facilitate interoperability with legacy data structures:

+1. Kokkos allocates data and raw pointers that are extracted to create legacy data structures and
+1. unmanaged views can be used to view externally allocated data.

 In both cases, it is mandatory to fix the Layout of the Kokkos view to the actual layout used in the legacy data structure.
 Note that the user is responsible for insuring proper access capabilities.
 For example, a pointer obtained from a view in the `CudaSpace` may only be accessed from Cuda kernels, and a View constructed from memory acquired through a call to `new` will typically only be accessible from Execution spaces which can access the `HostSpace`.

 ## 12.3 Raw allocations through Kokkos